chence08/Sprinkles-SprinkleSafely_SCDFXIBM/DESCRIPTION.md

 Possible commands: "Give me status update on Trainee 76."
 This would be a future improvement; the first prototype will only have the database storage function.
 As detailed in the video pitch, this will be envisioned to be one of the future functions.
 The database can hence be accessed after linking to the devices.

+The output will give prompts on whether, according to the data, the trainee should be advised to reduce intensity.